legenduzair/classic-pong/README.md

 ### Content

-  - Classic Pong was inspired by two tutorials; [The Coding Pie](https://thecodingpie.com/post/learn-to-code-ping-pong-game-using-javascript-and-html5) and [Code Explained's youtube video](https://www.youtube.com/watch?v=nl0KXCa5pJk).
+  - Classic Pong was inspired by two tutorials; [The Coding Pie](https://thecodingpie.com/post/learn-to-code-ping-pong-game-using-javascript-and-html5) and [Code Explained's YouTube video](https://www.youtube.com/watch?v=nl0KXCa5pJk).
 The project may contain few similarities however I have tried to deviate from their codes as much as I could whilst adding additional features to my project.
   - Before initiating the development of Classic Pong, I researched the HTML canvas element and how it can be utilised in CSS and JavaScript.
-This was self-taught by watching [Traversy Media's youtube video](https://www.youtube.com/watch?v=gm1QtePAYTM) and applying it to my own code.
+This was self-taught by watching [Traversy Media's YouTube video](https://www.youtube.com/watch?v=gm1QtePAYTM) and applying it to my own code.
-  - [MDN Web Docs](https://developer.mozilla.org/en-US/) was used to implement touch controls and keybinds to operate the user paddle.
+  - [MDN Web Docs](https://developer.mozilla.org/en-US/) was used to implement touch controls and key binds to operate the user paddle.
   - To understand trigonometry and the radians calculation for the ball collision aspect of the code, I used two websites; [Maths Is Fun](https://www.mathsisfun.com/geometry/radians.html) and [Khan Academy](https://www.khanacademy.org/math/precalculus/x9e81a4f98389efdf:trig/x9e81a4f98389efdf:trig-id/v/trigonometry-unit-circle-symmetry)
   - To convert pixels to rem, I utilised [Ninja Units Converter](https://www.ninjaunits.com/converters/pixels/pixels-rem/).